marco-ippolito/fiume/README.md

 #### Public properties

+- `id` string: The id of the machine, if not supplied in the constructor, will be a randomUUID.

+- `current` State: The current state of the machine

 - `controller` AbortController: you can listen to the abort signal inside hooks.
   The `AbortSignal` is always passed inside hooks: